cuong-tm/my_project/churn_prediction/README.md

 # churn prediction
-- Churn prediction was built to predict a client's ability to churn (stop order).
-To help Business development team to be able to come up with the actions for each customer set and attempt to reduce churn rate of customer.
+- Churn prediction model was built to predict a client's possibility to churn (stop order), to help Business development team come up with the actions for each customer and reduce churn rate of customer.
 ## model
 - use xgboost classifier
 ## on production